Psalms 75, 106, 136

 As you read, you are encouraged to use the SOAP Method for keeping a spiritual journal, as taught at New Hope Christian Fellowship in Hawaii.
 For more information on this simple and powerful way of engaging the Word of God, please click here or use the simple instructions provided in the reading plan itself.

-PS- For more information on the scripture translation, art and the use of this devotional in other settings, please refer to the copyright information page.
+PS- For more information on the scripture translation, art and the use of this devotional in other settings, please leave a comment.